collin-thomas/bascik/README.md

 1. Terminal 1: `node --watch ./transpile.js`
 2. Terminal 2: `npx watch-http-server dist/`

+## Debug

+All you have to do is run it with the `--inspect` flag and the debugger will run automatically.

+`node --inspect --watch ./transpile.js`

+## Notes

 readline, transform with pipe, and transform with pipeline all seem to be the same performance wise.